kevoconnell/thepath/_posts/findingtherole.md

 1.) a mindset shift
--> going from "im not providing enough value" to "am i providing enough value" in other words: I should not be sacrificing my entire life for a job (provided I am not the founder)
+-> going from "im not providing enough value" to "am i providing enough value"

 2.) accepting that things will not magically happen
--> similar to quitting my job 6 months ago, I can start working on this today, I just need to start somewhere
+-> similar to quitting my job, I can start working on this today, I just need to start somewhere

 3.) when I get the urge to switch things up, get used to it -> fwiw, I actually think getting used to this will help me during the tough times of my company building